r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
+- Januari 2020 (Major):
+    - Used mplstyle for figures.
+    - Added gearbox type to classifier.
+    - Enabled IRS auction downloads.
+Results were added to the website in May 2019.
+    - Tested masking with R-CNN
 - October 2019: Reorganized landing page
 - September 2019: split results section, catch NAP exception when presented before odometer reading.
 - August 2019: Added model with Lasso regularization, introduced classification